MasterJ93/ATProtoKit/README.md

 > [!WARNING]
 > Direct support for Windows 11 on ARM is not supported. x86 builds may not fully work on Windows on ARM, either.

 For Android, you'll need Swift 6.1 or later.
-On Linux, the minimum requirements include:
+On Android, the minimum requirements include:
 - **Android** 10 or later.
 - **Android SDK** version 29 or later.